dafyddcrosby/docs.daveops.net/books/hackers_and_painters_by_paul_graham.md

----
-title: Hackers and Painters by Paul Graham
+# Hackers and Painters by Paul Graham
----

 The day job to pay the bills, and the fun/beautiful work after hours